 History of Columbus Life Insurance Company

-Columbus Life Insurance Company has been in the business of offering insurance coverage products to its customers since 1906.
+1906 was the first year that Columbus Life Insurance began offering life insurance coverage.
 The company provides a wide array of growth and protection products so that clients can enhance and protect their wealth, as well as that of future generations.

 The firm was founded by Channing Webster Brandon in Columbus, Ohio – still the primary headquarters of Columbus Life Insurance Company today.
 Originally named The Columbus Mutual Life Insurance Company, Brandon wanted to offer the best insurance for the least amount of money to his policyholders.